oVirt/ovirt-site/source/sla/quota.html.md

 Use cases :

+1. When quota_limitation vds_group_id=null and storage_id=null then the limitation is referenced to global limitation
+2. When quota_limitation vds_group_id=null but storage_id!=null then the limitation is referenced only to storage quota
+3. When quota_limitation vds_group_id!=null but storage_id=null then the limitation is referenced only to vdsGroup quota
-1.  unlimited quota - Quota table will be initialized with -1 for vcpu, vram and storage.
+4.  unlimited quota - vds_group_id=null and storage_id=null in quota_limitation table and fields of vcpu, vram and storage will be initialized with -1.
-2.  general limited quota - Quota table will be initialized with specific number for vcpu, vram and storage.
+5.  general limited quota - vds_group_id=null and storage_id=null in quota_limitation table, fields of vcpu, vram and storage will be initialized with specific number.
-3.  specific limited quota - quota_storage and quota_cluster will be initialized with specific values, quota fields (vcpu, vram and storage) will be null.
+6.  specific limited quota - vds_group_id!=null and/or storage_id!=null in quota_limitation table, quota fields (vcpu, vram and storage) will be null.
-4.  quota without any resources - a row in quota table (vcpu, vram and storage) will be null, and no rows for storage_quota and cluster_quota.
+7.  quota without any resources - vds_group_id=null and storage_id=null in quota_limitation table, quota fields (vcpu, vram and storage) will be 0.

 ***vm_dynamic*** - Add column *quota_id*, which indicates the Quota the VM should be depended on its resources.
  ***image*** - Add column *quota_id*, which indicates the Quota the image should be depended on its storage resources.